jamztang/JTRevealSidebarDemo/README.md

 Go to JTRevealSidebarV2/ViewController.h and change EXPERIEMENTAL_ORIENTATION_SUPPORT to 1 for testing purpose.

 31/1/2012 updated:
-Improved orientation support with a better animation, now you needed to #import <QuartzCore/QuartzCore.h> in your project for this sake
+Improved orientation support with a better animation, now you needed to #import &lt;QuartzCore/QuartzCore.h&gt; in your project for this sake

+1/2/2012 update:
+Fixed #6 Wrong origin for sidebar views when first revealed in landscape mode (Experiental), the orientation support should be ready!

 ### Reminder